DarkWeirdo/alx-low_level_programming/0x1C-makefiles/README.md

 To use this Makefile, save it as `4-Makefile` in your `0x1C.
 Makefiles` directory.
 When you run `make all -f   4-Makefile`, it will compile only the updated source files with the specified compiler flags and link them into the `school` executable.
 The additional rules allow you to clean up the build artifacts and force a recompilation as needed.

 The `clean`, `oclean`, `fclean`, and `re` rules are designed to never fail by using the `-f` option with `rm`, which ignores nonexistent files and arguments.
 This ensures that the Makefile can be run multiple times without errors.

+### Task 5:
+To create a Python function `island_perimeter` that calculates the perimeter of an island in a grid, you can follow these steps:

+1. Define the function `island_perimeter` that takes a `grid` as an argument.
+2. Iterate over each cell in the grid.
+3. For each land cell (represented by `1`), check its neighbors (top, bottom, left, and right).
+4. If a neighbor is a water cell (represented by `0`), increment a counter for the perimeter.
+5. Return the total count of the perimeter.